 Under the EPPA benefit formula, a participant's single sum retirement benefit is accumulated throughout his or her career with us.
 This single sum amount is represented as a notional account balance to which credits are regularly added.
-The credits are equal to a percentage of eligible compensation (generally consisting of salary and short-term incentive compensation) plus interest at a specified rate and, where applicable, cost-of-living including credits on certain opening balances.
+The credits are equal to a percentage of eligible compensation (generally consisting of salary and short-term incentive compensation) plus interest at a specified rate and, where applicable, cost-of-living credits on certain opening balances.
 The percentage of eligible compensation credited to the participant's notional account balance varies over his or her career based on the sum of the participant's age and service with us.
 For any period when that sum is less than 50, 5.0% of eligible compensation is credited.
 For any period when the sum is between 50 and 59 (inclusive), 6.0% of eligible compensation is credited.
-When the sum is between 60 and 69 (inclusive), 7.0% of eligible compensation is credited.
-When the sum is between 60 and 69 (inclusive), 7.0% of eligible compensation is credited.
-When the sum is between 60 and 69 (inclusive), 7.0% of eligible compensation is credited.
 When the sum is between 60 and 69 (inclusive), 7.0% of eligible compensation is credited.
 When the sum is 70 or greater, 8.0% of eligible compensation is credited.
 Except as noted below, upon termination of employment, the notional account balance is available as a single sum or may be converted to one of several annuity forms.
 Under the standard post-retirement surviving spouse option for the AFAC and EPPA benefit formulas, the participant receives a reduced pension, and a pension equal to 50% of the reduced pension is payable to his or her surviving spouse.
 For example, the benefit for an employee electing that option at age 65 whose spouse is five years younger would be approximately 11.5% less than the amount of the participant's annual benefit.